 Until 1255 Llywelyn ap Gruffudd (Last) defeated his opponents, and under the Treaty of Montgomery was in 1267 recognized by the English and Welsh as the ruler of Wales.
 However, when Edward I became the king of England in 1272, relations with Llywelyn ap Gruffudd quickly deteriorated.
 This led to the First War of Independence, which took place in the years 1276-1277, in which Dolwyddelan, lying off the beaten track, did not take part.
 Llywelyn was defeated and forced to give control over all of Wales east of the Conwy River.
 The peace did not last long, however, because in 1282 the Second War of Welsh Independence was initiated by Dafydd ap Gruffudd, Llywelyn’s brother.
 Both were defeated, Llywelyn killed in the Battle of Orewin Bridge, and Dafydd escaped to Dolbadarn and eventually captured, he was executed by the English.
 In 1283 Dolwyddelan Castle was captured by Edward I during the final stage of the conquest of Wales.

 The tower house had two floors with an entrance placed in the porch on the upper floor.
-The door was secured by a small drawbridge and ditch in the porch.
-On the second floor of the keep there was a main chamber, warmed by a fireplace, on the lower level there was a hatch in the floor and a ladder.
-The doors in the south – west corner of the first floor led to the corridor with a latrine at the end.
-The third storey was added to the tower in the second half of the 13th century or at the end of the 15th century, as a result of which it reached a height of 12 meters.
+The door was secured by a bar and small drawbridge and pit in the porch.
+On the second floor of the keep there was a main chamber, warmed by a fireplace and illuminated by three windows (one from the west, two from the east).
+All were placed in deep niches with seats on the sides.
+To the lower level there was a hatch in the floor and a ladder.
+As in most of this type of buildings, the dark basement served only as a pantry.
+The doors in the south – west corner of the first floor led to the corridor with a latrine at the end and another portal from a window niche led to the stairs leading to the upper defense gallery.
+The pitched roof of the tower was hidden deep below the battlement, which was a typical element of native Welsh castles.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.